 In this section, groundwater flow under a dam is analyzed.
 The geometry of the dam is depicted in Figure 20 and is taken from exercise 30 in Chapter 1 of [28].
 All length measurements are in feet (0.3048 m).
 The water level upstream of the dam is 20 feet high, on the downstream side it is 5 feet high.
 The soil underneath the dam is anisotropic.
-Upstream the permeability is characterized by $k_1 = 4k_2 = 10^{-2} \text{cm/s}$, downstream we have $25k_3 = 100k_4 = 10^{-2} \text{cm/s}$.
-Our primary interest is the hydraulic gradient, i.e. ∇h since this is a measure whether or not piping will occur.
+Upstream the permeability is characterized by $k_1 = 4k_2 = 10^{-2}$ cm/s, downstream we have $25k_3 = 100k_4 = 10^{-2}$ cm/s.
+Our primary interest is the hydraulic gradient, i.e. $\nabla h$ since this is a measure whether or not piping will occur.
 Piping means that the soil is being carried away by the groundwater flow (usually at the downstream side) and constitutes an instable condition.
 As a rule of thumb, piping will occur if the hydraulic gradient is about unity.

-From Section 6.9.14 we know that the equations governing stationary groundwater flow are the same as the heat equations.
+From Section 6.9.14 we know that the equations governing stationary ground-water flow are the same as the heat equations.
 The equivalent quantity of the total head is the temperature and of the velocity it is the heat flow.
 For the finite element analysis SI units were taken, so feet was converted into meter.
+Furthermore, a vertical impermeable wall was assumed far upstream and far downstream (actually, 30 m upstream from the middle point of the dam and 30 m downstream).